-Dry Needling targets myofascial trigger points – sore tight spots in a muscle that can be tender to touch.
-These trigger spots form within a muscle, producing a high concentration of chemicals which pool within a hypersensitive band.
-A sterile, thin filament needle is inserted into the band which helps to ‘reset’ the chemical levels, relaxing the muscle and working to reduce pain.
+Dry Needling targets myofascial trigger points, which are sore, tight points in a muscle that can be tender to touch.
+These points can form after an injury or from overuse of a muscle.
+When these trigger points form, they produce a high concentration of chemicals which pool within a hypersensitive band.
+A sterile, thin filament needle is inserted into the band which helps to ‘reset’ the chemical levels, ultimately relaxing the muscle and working to reduce pain.

-Dry Needling also stimulates the circulatory system to alleviate swelling from an acutely injured or swollen joint.
-It also promotes blood flow to damaged tissues to stimulate a healing response.
+Dry Needling also stimulates the circulatory system to alleviate swelling from an acutely injured or swollen joint by promoting blood flow to the damaged tissues.
+This, in turn, triggers a healing response which allows for a more efficient recovery.

 Musculoskeletal conditions treated by dry needling include: